theater poster design

 certificate with your credentials

-your printed poster showcased at the exhibition in a theater in New York.
+and opportunity to have your printed poster showcased at the exhibition in a theater in New York.

 Jo Galloway is a multi faceted creative enthusiast and storyteller.
 Jo has performed lead roles in professional theatre productions such as “Cats,” “The Full Monty," "The Buddy Holly Story,” "Hairspray,” "Happily Ever Laughter," "African Footprint," "Look Back In Anger," "Some Girls," "Boeing-Boeing," "Perfect Wedding, " “All For Art,” and the Award nominated production “Infantryman In the Wardrobe,” which she also wrote and directed.
 Jo was nominated twice for her stage performances-the role of Demeter in "Cats," followed by Amber in "Hairspray."